kobjects/kobjects/README.md

-For an overview of current projects, please refer to the github project page: https://github.com/kobjects
+For an overview of current projects, please refer to the [github project page](https://github.com/kobjects)